-- D1.
-Does your institution enroll transfer students? ∑ Yes □ No (If no, please skip to Section E) If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities? ∑ Yes □ No - D2.
-Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in Fall 2015.
+D1.
+Does your institution enroll transfer students? \boxtimes Yes \square No (If no, please skip to Section E) If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities?
+Yes 🗌 No

+D2.
+Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in Fall 2017.
+Does not include students admitted in the summer.